MarcoStb1993/robot_statemachine/statemachine/README.md

-#  Statemachine
+#  RMS Core

-The statemachine's core components will be explained first and it's usage afterwards, including examples and tutorials for writing plugins, including them into the statemachine and setting up a robot.
-Also, handling the GUI and starting a simulation with the statemachine is explained.
+The Robot Statemachine's core components will be explained first and it's usage afterwards, including examples and tutorials for writing plugins, including them into the RSM and setting up a robot.
+Also, handling the GUI and starting a simulation with the RSM is explained.

 ## Documentation

-The statemachine consists of various non-customizable and custom states that are based on the [Base State](#base-state).
-The former [non-customizable states](#non-customizable-states) and the [Base State](#base-state) are a part of this package containing the statemachine's basics.
+The RSM consists of various non-customizable and custom states that are based on the [Base State](#base-state).
+The former [non-customizable states](#non-customizable-states) and the [Base State](#base-state) are a part of this package containing the RSM's basics.
 To handle state transitions the [State Interface](#state-interface) is used.
 [Robot Control Mux](#robot-control-mux) coordinates the actual control of the robot's movement while the [Service Provider](#service-provider) contains services, publishers and subscribers for communication between states and updating the GUI.
-To be able to handle arbitrary robots, the statemachine relies on [Plugins](#plugins) that can be implemented depending on the robot.
+To be able to handle arbitrary robots, the RSM relies on [Plugins](#plugins) that can be implemented depending on the robot.

 ### Base State

-The base state for all states of the statemachine features the following four main functions:
+The base state for all states of the RSM features the following four main functions:
 * onSetup
 * onEntry
 * onActive